Vulcan Street Plant: The Appleton Edison Electric Light Company

 H. E. Jacobs, who was working for Western Edison Light Company of Chicago as a licensing agent, informed H. J. Rogers about Thomas Edison’s plan for a steam-driven electric power plant in New York City called the Pearl Street Plant.
-Upon learning about Edison’s advances in electric light technology and electric generators, Rogers worked to bring together a group of investors in an effort to create one of the first hydro-electric central stations in the world.
+Upon learning about Edison’s advances in electric light technology and electric generators, Rogers worked to bring together a group of investors to create one of the first hydro-electric central stations in the world.
 For this reason, the Appleton Edison Electric Light Company was formed and incorporated on May 25, 1882.

 While Edison’s Pearl Street Plant was still under construction, the founders of the Appleton Edison Electric Light Company – H. E. Jacobs, A. L. Smith, H. D. Smith, and Charles Beveridge – began planning the Vulcan Street Plant.

 In July 1882, engineer P. D. Johnston, who worked for Western Edison Light Company of Chicago during this time, visited Appleton to explain the details of Edison’s lighting system to the founders of the Appleton Edison Electric Light Company.
 After this meeting, the founders decided to test the viability of hydro-electric lighting by first installing it in their homes and mills.

 As a result, two Edison "K" type generators were ordered.
 The first generator was installed in H. J. Roger’s paper mill, the Appleton Paper and Pulp Company, and is the generator that began operation on September 30, 1882.
-The second generator was installed in its own building on Vulcan Street and began operation on November 25, 1882.
+The second generator was installed in its building on Vulcan Street and began operation on November 25, 1882.